Menu

 • Bachelor of Commerce, UNSW Australia (1996)

-For more than 20 years, Robin Gan has been ministering to students and adults from a wide variety of churches.
+Since 1997, Robin Gan has been ministering to students and adults from a wide variety of churches.
 His concern is for the gospel to grow churches in Malaysia through faithful ministry of the Word of God.
-He currently pastors CERC, a church that has raised many young leaders to be committed to Jesus' mission.
+To that end, he planted and currently pastors Christ Evangelical Reformed Church, a church that has raised many young leaders to be committed to Jesus' mission.
+Before he began his ministry, Robin spent several years as a Regional Marketing Executive at Sony Asia Pacific, where he gained valuable insight into the working world.
+Leveraging his unique blend of experience in the church and workplace, he hopes to help Christians think carefully about money and career, and work for our one true boss, Jesus.